demisto/content/Packs/DigitalGuardian/Integrations/DigitalGuardianARCEventCollector/README.md

 This integration was integrated and tested with version 3.10.0 of DigitalGuardianARCEventCollector

 ## Known Limitations
-A quote error might be received in case of fetching every "1 minute".
-Event fetch interval should be set to "1 hour".
+The integration fetch interval should be set to a minimum of "1 hour".
+If set to less, a quota error might be received.

 ## Configure Digital Guardian ARC Event Collector on Cortex XSOAR